Request Appt Book Online Like Us Like Us on Facebook Reviews Read our Reviews Call Give us a Call Map View our Map

 Our approach to your son or daughter’s initial dental visit will depend on their current age and level of emotional maturity – we always take the time to personalize their experience so that it’s as enjoyable and fear-free as possible!

 For instance, if our patient is visiting the dentist’s office for the very first time as a toddler, we’ll keep the appointment short and very gentle.
 A careful examination of the existing teeth, gum tissue, and developing jaw will be carried out so that any developmental problems can be pinpointed as early as possible.
-Dr. Tadros partners with Dr. Ali Bayat, a board certified pediatric dentist, to ensure that your loved one receives the high level of care they deserve.
+Dr. Tadros partners with Dr. Ali Bayat, a board-certified pediatric dentist, to ensure that your loved one receives the high level of care they deserve.
 Our team can also provide parents with dedicated guidelines regarding good oral hygiene practices at home, how to prevent cavities, how to handle teething, and much more.

 Smiling little girl in dental chair